AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

+---
+description: Information about Realms Playerlist Premium and how to get it.
+---

 # Playerlist Premium and How to Get It

-Hey! **Realms Playerlist Premium** is a monthly purchase you can make in order to get special features not usually obtainable.
+**Realms Playerlist Premium** is a monthly purchase you can make in order to get special features not usually obtainable.
 These are usually locked behind a paywall because it would be infeasible to allow everyone to use these features without making the bot as a whole suffer - by limiting the amount of users who can use them, I can still provide these features to those who need it while also earning funds necessary to keep the bot alive and running as it grows (scaling isn't cheap).

 ## Features